Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Microgrid Modeling

 This section provides the modeling of a typical grid-connected microgrid, consisting of fuel generators, an ESS, a unified RES, and curtailable loads~\citep{hu2023economic}.
-The considered model unifies the ones proposed by~\cite{hu2023economic} and ~\cite{pippia2019single} with slight modifications, and \textit{discrete-time} formulations are considered universally with the time index denoted by $t$.
-A visualization of the considered microgrid configuration is given in Fig.~\ref{fig:mg_configuration}.
+The considered model unifies the ones proposed by~\cite{hu2023economic} and ~\cite{pippia2019single} with slight modifications, and \textit{discrete-time} formulations are considered universally \qt{with the sampling interval and the time index denoted, respectively, by $\Ts$ and $t$.} A visualization of the considered microgrid configuration is given in Fig.~\ref{fig:mg_configuration}.